 Cerebral vascular disease including cerebral ischemic stroke remains a major cause of long-term disability and death worldwide.
-As stroke is a leading cause of death and physical disability world-wide, ischemic stroke accounts for approximately 80% of stroke incidences1.
-However, treatments that effectively limit the tissue injury and brain dysfunction are still elusive, and the current therapeutic approaches for the acute treatment only rely on blood flow restoration by thrombus lysis or mechanical removal213

-4Over the past years, the interest in the inflammatory response after cerebral ischemia has risen exponentially5.
+Ischemic stroke accounts for approximately 80% of stroke incidences1, which is a leading cause of death and physical disability word-wide.
+However, treatments that effectively limit the tissue injury and brain dysfunction are still elusive, and the current therapeutic approaches for the acute treatment only rely on blood flow restoration by thrombus lysis or mechanical removal2, treatments that effectively limit the tissue injury and brain dysfunction are still elusive.
+Prediction of functional outcome after ischemic stroke is crucial for patients and clinicians for allocation of healthcare resources and optimization of patient care.13Stroke produces profound local and systemic immune responses that engage all major innate and adaptive immune compartments.4 However, whether immunophenotype indicators influence the prognosis of acute ischemic stroke remains unclear.
+Over the past years, inflammatory response after cerebral ischemia has risen broad interests5.
 Poststroke immune regulation including accumulation of microglia and infiltration of the ischemic hemisphere by macrophages, lymphocytes, dendritic cells (DCs) and neutrophilic flux.
 The extent of neuronal damage seems to correlate with the degree of innate immune activity and numerous studies have demonstrated the critical role of the cellular and humoral immune system in postischemic brain injury6.
 Therefore, as a pivotal role in cerebral vascular disease, immune system requires extensive studies.

+Circulating neutrophils predominate in humans(50–70%), while in rodents, circulating leukocytes mainly consist of lymphocytes (75–90%).
+Besides potential differences between humans and animals, poststroke neuroinflammation and the efficacy of anti-inflammatory treatments differ substantially among commonly used animal stroke models suggesting that this heterogeneity contributes to the translational failure.
+Altogether, single studies analyzing the post-ischemic immune cell infiltration revealed inconclusive results.

-Although in experimental animal models in mice and rat, the crucial functions of invading immune cells and proinflammatory cytokines are well accepted7-107-10.
-However, limited researches were focused on human, the whole immune reaction pictures in human ischemic stroke is barely unknown.
-In addition, even the poststroke immune regulation were mainly focused on local lesion, such as resident immune cells and cytokines, whereas, the activation in Peripheral blood circulation were limited.
-Actually, differences of systemic blood and immune responses in animal models vs. human patients makes difficult in searching for ‘druggable’ mechanisms of ischemic stroke.
-Therefore, there is still unclear that the reaction of systemic immune response after ischemic stroke, and is still controversial that whether the immune response has benefits or hazards.
+In experimental animal models such as mice and rat, the crucial functions of invading immune cells and proinflammatory cytokines have been well 7-10investigated7-10, while the whole immune reaction pictures in human ischemic stroke is barely unknown.
+Even the poststroke immune regulation were mainly focused on local lesion, such as resident immune cells and cytokines, whereas, the activation in peripheral blood circulation were limited.
+Given the differences of systemic blood and immune responses in between animal models and human, it poses a challenge how to transform discoveries in animal models into ‘druggable’ mechanisms of ischemic stroke.
+Therefore, little is known on the reaction of systemic immune response after ischemic stroke, and is still controversial whether the immune response has benefits or hazards.

 Here we used immunophenotyping assays by single-cell mass cytometry to comprehensively and functionally characterize the systemic immune response within 24 hours after ischemic stroke in peripheral blood samples from 255 patients.
-We analyzed the relationship between overall survival and immunophenotyping of peripheral blood which included lymphocyte, monocyte, DC cell and NK cell subsets.
-In addition, the survival rate were followed to assess the relationship between immune response and prognosis. and the systemic immune response were inhibited after ischemic stroke which leading to poor prognosis and lower overall survival rate.
+We investigated the relationship between overall survival and immunophenotyping of peripheral blood, which included lymphocyte, monocyte, DC cell and NK cell subsets.
+In addition, the survival rate were followed to assess the relationship between immune response and prognosis.
+After ischemic stroke the systemic immune response were inhibited, a factor that led to poor prognosis and lower overall survival rate.
 These set of immunophenotyping with peripheral blood provide a promising and easily accessible post-stroke biomarkers to predicts functional outcomes after ischemic stroke.

-PATIENTS AND METHODS
+Patients and Methods

 Study Design and Population